 Drawbacks: There are higher cash back rates available if you’re willing to meet slightly more restrictive requirements.

-The Draw: 6% cash back at U.S. supermarkets on up to $6,000 in purchases per year (then 1%), 3% cash back at U.S. gas stations and select U.S. department stores, 1% cash back on everything else
+The Draw: 6% cash back at U.S. supermarkets on up to $6,000 in purchases per year (then 1%), 3% cash back at U.S. gas stations and 1% cash back on everything else.

 Why We Picked It: Through a gift-card hack, you could earn 6% cash back on many of your DIY wedding crafts.

 Benefits: If your wedding is a DIY affair, you could earn 6% cash back at retailers by purchasing gift cards and using them elsewhere.
-There’s also a nice $250 signup bonus and a year of interest-free APR.
+There’s also a nice $200 welcome offer if you spend $1,000 in purchases within the first three months of opening your account and a year of interest-free APR.

 Drawbacks: Due to fraud concerns, some grocery stores won’t let customers use plastic to buy gift cards, so check your supermarket’s policy before you apply.

 How to Choose a Card for Wedding Expenses

 The best card to finance your wedding will depend on your goals.
 If you’re looking to save money, a cash back card may be the best fit.
 If you want to transfer a balance or take some time to pay down your debt, a card with an introductory APR period and minimal fees may be best.

 We recommend analyzing your wedding budget to determine what types of purchases you’re likely to make, and then picking a card that will best reward that type of spending.
 Also keep in mind, signup bonuses are a great incentive if you can realistically meet the spending requirements.
 Just make sure they won’t require you to stretch your budget.